Skip to main content

 WORKDIR /mydir

-RUN apt-get update && apt-get install -y curl python
+RUN apt-get update && apt-get install -y curl python3

 # define a default argument

-Now (after build again) the image can be run without arguments to download the video defined in CMD:
+Now (after building again) the image can be run without arguments to download the video defined in CMD:

 The argument defined by CMD can be overridden by giving one in the command line: